 GT1 is the largest instrument in the Graston Technique family, and it is my go-to when I have a large area to assess and treat.
-Like i mentioned in my look at GT5, GT1 is a similar instrument, with its concave, single beveled edge.
-However it has a much larger treatment surface and allows for a broader tissue contact.
+Like I mentioned in my look at GT5, the GT1 is a similar instrument, with its concave, single bevelled edge.
+However, it has a much larger treatment surface and allows for broader tissue contact.

 The nickname for GT1 is “the handlebars”, given that the instrument is held with both hands- actually, it's held between the fingertips to maximise tissue-feedback.

 I use GT1 on large areas like the quads, hammys, ITB, and around the shoulder blades.
 The great thing about the handlebars is they allow me to treat a large area in only a quick session.